IanFinlayson/exploring-cs/chapter10.md

 TypeError: greet() takes exactly 1 positional argument (2 given)
 ```

-As another example, let\'s write a function that will print a countdown
+As another example, let's write a function that will print a countdown
 from a starting point.
 Sometimes we will want the function to print out
 a countdown starting at 10 and going down to 1.
 Sometimes we will want
 to start at just 5 instead.